FiloCara/pyOptris/README.md

 ### Linux (Ubuntu 18.04)
 - Clone this repository on your local PC
 - `cd your/local/path/pyOptris`
+- Attach your Optris device to the USB port
-- run `bash libirimager_setup` to automacally download and setup the libirimager library
+- run `bash libirimager_setup` to automacally download and setup the libirimager library.
 - run `pip3 install .`

 ## Troubleshooting